Top Las Vegas Trade Show & Convention Venues

 MGM Grand

-Located adjacent to the Las Vegas Convention Center and just a block from the Strip, the Westgate hosts 2.5 million guests each year.
-It also boasts 200,000 square feet of Las Vegas meeting space.
+Located adjacent to the Las Vegas Convention Center and just a block from the Strip, the Westgate hosts millions of guests each year.
+It also boasts more than 200,000 square feet of Las Vegas meeting space.
 Besides its obvious advantages, the resort features opulent decor and stunning views of the Las Vegas Valley.
 It also boasts a variety of food venues from Drafts Sports Bar and Grill Express to the Edge Steakhouse.
-The Westgate also offers monorail service for those who’d like to explore Las Vegas further.
+The Westgate also offers monorail service for those who'd like to explore Las Vegas further.

 If you’re looking for a site boasting panoramic views of Sin City’s skyline and an elegant interior design featuring all of the latest amenities, then the Wynn is your ticket.
 Attendees to your trade show will love the Wynn’s exclusive shopping promenade as well as waterfalls and private lagoons.
 They can also luxuriate at the award-winning spa and enjoy nightly entertainment such as Le Rêve and Lake of Dreams.
 The Wynn boasts a total of 200,000 square feet of meeting space and a reception capacity of 4,000.
 Its theater can hold 4,732 people.
 Each meeting room contains stunning floor-to-ceiling windows and individual terraces.
 The Lafite and Latour Ballrooms prove the centerpieces for the Wynn’s meeting facilities.
 They offer 24-foot ceilings, built-in stages to accommodate a variety of entertainment options and column-free meeting space.

 Another great venue for a smaller show is the Mirage Convention Center.
 This venue is 90,000 square feet of exhibit space and can be broken down into three halls.
 These halls can then be broken down into a smaller venue size.
-The Mirage also uses fiberoptics and state of the art led lighting to promote the most updated practices.
+There are also multiple board rooms and ballrooms that are available for other events.
+The Mirage also uses fiber optics and state of the art led lighting to promote the most updated practices.
 Additionally, the center doubles as a hotel making stay easy for multi-day shows.
 The Mirage is also conveniently located within a couple of blocks from the airport and Vegas Strip.
-Some of the shows held at the Mirage include Credit Con, Las Vegas Gem and Jewelry Show, Case Management Society of America, Splash!
-International Car Wash Association and Interop ITX.
+Some of the shows held at the Mirage include the Las Vegas Gem and Jewelry Show, The Halloween & Party Expo, and more!
 In total, this venue provides great value for exhibitors looking for a medium/small sized show.

 The Palazzo Ballroom is a high decore venue located within downtown Vegas.
 This facility boasts 75,000 square feet of exhibit spacing and is part of the Sands Convention Center.
 With this location being a ballroom, it has the ability to break down into 16 smaller subunits.
 This is perfect for private meeting space and or prep area before a show.
 Another ideal use of the space is for presentations or guest speakers at a show.
 For more information on the Palazzo look here.